CONSIDER HOSTING A VIRTUAL TOUR OF YOUR FACILITIES FOR LEGISLATORS

-The annual August recess is usually a prime opportunity to host a legislator and Congressional office staff at your site to highlight your operations and industry.
+This is a prime opportunity to host a legislator and Congressional office staff VIRTUALLY, if you can't have them at your site to highlight your operations and industry.
 After all, it’s vital that legislators understand your opinions on issues and legislation.
 The recent challenges presents shouldn’t scuttle your outreach, even under social distancing guidelines.
 Consider hosting a virtual tour.

 There’s no substitute for a live event, with real-time back and forth between your team and a legislator/staff.

 Remember, if you’re not at the table, you might be on the menu.

 - Divide responsibilities - determine who will be the on-camera ‘host’, who else will be on camera/speaking, who will write down legislator’s questions, who will be the lead on technical issues..

 - What’s your platform?
 Microsoft Teams is preferred in the U.S. House, the Senate prefers WebEx…Zoom is also an option

 - Reach out to the legislator’s staff with as-specific information as possible.
 Be sure to emphasize that this is a virtual site visit, not a webinar

 - Ensure you have a reliable signal

 - Map out a route, in advance, of what you want to highlight from your facility

 - Have an ‘ask’, usually 2-3 key messages to relay.
 WCI can help with this.
 Know the status of that years’ appropriations.
 What issues are you targeting?
 Is there specific legislation afoot?